MillerRabin/intention-storage/readme.md

 What if there is no water in the pipe?

-* The volume control indicates that water is not receved.
-It`s not receiving water from the pipe.
-The volume control indicates what water is not received and informs your smartphone where is no water.
+* The volume control indicates that water is not receved and infroms your smartphone there is no water.
 With approval it can place the order for the water from a water service.

 Let's do the situation more **fail safe**.